WV Houseboat Vacations

 Q: Do you offer a discount off your other rentals to houseboat guests?

-A: We offer a super reduced rental rate off standard pontoons, kayaks, paddle boards, and Paradise Pads when rented for the entire duration of your houseboat rental.
+A: We offer reduced rental rate off standard pontoons, kayaks, paddle boards, and Paradise Pads when rented for the entire duration of your houseboat rental.
 All of these rentals may be kept overnight with the houseboat.
-Standard pontoons are available for $300+tax+fuel for an entire mid-week or week-end rental or $400 for a weekly rental.
-Kayaks, paddle boards, and Paradise Pads are available for $75+tax for an entire mid-week or week-end rental or $95 for an entire week.
+Standard pontoons are available for $365+tax+fuel for an entire mid-week or week-end rental or $595 for an entire week.
+Kayaks, paddle boards, and Paradise Pads are available for $85+tax for an entire mid-week or week-end rental or $125 for an entire week.
 Jet skis and Craig Cats are available at a 20% discount off normal rental rates.
 Jet skis and Craig Cats may NOT be kept overnight with the houseboat.
 Delivery/pick-up of a rental is available at Wolf Creek or Lower Flatwoods Run only.

 Q: What if we have little or no boating experience?

 A: If you are not comfortable operating the houseboat, there are a couple alternate options: